 As you can understand, you must prove that the transaction was approved and authorized by the customer/cardholder.
-To make it easier to collect your chargeback representment evidence, we suggest you have a system in place that ensures this evidence is easily available.
+To make it easier to collect your dispute representment evidence, we suggest you have a system in place that ensures this evidence is easily available.

-What are some chargeback representment tips?
+What are some dispute representment tips?

 - Act quickly: Make sure you can collect your evidence quickly and build a successful case with minimal time delays.

-- Compelling evidence: The entire success of your chargeback representment depends on your evidence.
+- Compelling evidence: The entire success of your dispute representment depends on your evidence.
 Ensure you have a system in place that makes it straight-forward for you to quickly find and compile the required evidence.